Orkessler/Better_search/README.md

 All this is done in a python api that we built here:
 - [Better search api](https://github.com/Orkessler/Better_search_API)

-Our project was built in react, js, css
+Frontend: react, js, css, html
+Backend:  python

 ## Demo
 When I search on Google: